Halion777/SaaS/Email System Structure Guide.md

 - `{submission_date}` - Date of submission

 ### Template Priority
-1. User-specific (if `user_id` provided)
+1. User-specific template (if `user_id` provided and template exists)
-2. Default template for language
+2. Default template for requested language (from `client.language_preference` or `user.language_preference`)
-3. Any active template for language
+3. Any active template for requested language
-4. French default (fallback)
+4. French default template (fallback if requested language not found)
+5. Any active template (final fallback)
-5. Error if not found
+6. Error if no template found

 ### Language Codes
 - `fr` - French (default)